Denis-Tojaga/Auxilium/README.md

 # Auxilium
-### This project won the 2nd place on FIT coding challenge
+### This project won the 2nd place award on FIT coding challenge 2021

 ## App description